 La Trappe was the first Dutch Trappist beer.
 The Trappists who came to Berkel-Enschot in 1881 began brewing Trappist beer in 1884.
 The second Dutch Trappist brewery is Zundert, based in the village of the same name.
 The monks brew just one kind of beer under the name Zundert.

 Beyond the low countries, there are another three Trappist breweries.
 In Engelhartszell an der Donau in Austria, the Stift Engelszell brewery has been brewing Trappist beer since 2012.
 The only Trappist outside Europe is that of Spencer (Massachusetts, America), where the monks of Saint Joseph’s Abbey have been brewing since 2013.

 The newest member of the ‘International Trappist Association’ comes from Rome.
 It was officially recognised in 2015.

 The most common abbey and Trappist beers are blonde and dark beers with a sweet start.
 These robust beers are best enjoyed from a goblet at a temperature of 8-10 degrees Celsius.
-A quadruple is best served a little warmer, from 12-14 degrees Celsius.
+A Quadrupel is best served a little warmer, from 12-14 degrees Celsius.